 A novel by Chris Deary:

-Peter is 33 years old.
-He lives with his reclusive mum who insists on ironing shirts for him, even though his work doesn't require him to wear them.
+Peter Lord is 33 years old.
+He lives with his reclusive mum who insists on ironing shirts for him, even though his job doesn't require him to wear them.
 She says Jesus wouldn't like creases in his shirt.

 Brett works in Burger King because his bleached mohican, nose ring and profuse sweating make him unemployable anywhere else.
 He spends his spare time stalking old school friends on the internet and talking to Susan about what it all means.